 Skip to content

-The OIA can prosecute councillors for a number of Local Government Act (LG Act) offences in the Magistrates Court including:
+The OIA may prosecute councillors for a number of Local Government Act (LG Act) offences in the Magistrates Court including:

-• Offences against section 201D of the LG Act
+• offences against section 201D of the LG Act, and

 Conduct provisions

-Conduct provisions are statutory offences created by the LG Act and may be preferred against councillors.
+• Conduct provisions are offences created by law in the LG Act and may be preferred against councillors.

-A breach of a conduct provision can attract fines of more than $13,000 in the Magistrates Court.
+• A breach of a conduct provision can attract a fine of up to 85 penalty units and is heard in the Magistrates Court.

-The Independent Assessor can decide to deal with a breach of the conduct provisions by a councillor, as misconduct, taking the public interest considerations into account.
+• The Independent Assessor may decide to alternatively deal with a breach of the conduct provisions by a councillor, as misconduct before the CCT, taking the public interest considerations into account.

 • Some examples of a breach of the conduct provisions: